afsc-assessments/ebswp_2023/doc/EBSpollock.md

 of the years).
 The mean spawning biomass over this period has  averaged about 30% higher than the estimated $B_{MSY}$.
-In terms of an actual "management target", Punt et al. (2013) developed some robust estimators for $B_{MEY}$ (Maximum Economic Yield) noting that a typical target would be 1.2$/times B_{MSY}$.
+In terms of an actual "management target", Punt et al. (2013) developed some robust estimators for $B_{MEY}$ (Maximum Economic Yield) noting that a typical target would be 1.2$\times B_{MSY}$.
 In this case that would make the female spawning biomass target at 2.576 million t.
-It therefore  seems worth considering making an explicit harvest control rule that achieves the  productivity and ecosystem stability given yields biomass observed over  the past 30 years along with some basis of economics.
+It therefore  seems worth considering making an explicit harvest control rule that achieves the  productivity and ecosystem stability given the catches and biomass estimates observed over  the past 30 years.

 Recognizing that the actual catch will be constrained by other factors (the 2 million t BSAI groundfish catch limit and bycatch avoidance measures),